danyaramirez/shopping_list_creator/README.md

 Customized to the way you eat.
 Zero waste.

-#Getting Started
+#Use
-Download the file.
+1. Download groceries.py

-#Features
+2. Do `python groceries.py` with the required files (listed below) in the same folder as groceries.py

+#Required Files
+groceries.py needs the following three files in its folder to run:
-The program feeds from three files you need to create: an .xlsl file containing a grid with ingredients for your meals; an .csv file containing all foods (ingredients) you want to include and the amounts that you use each time you prepare a meal; and a .csv file containing measure units (e.g. unit, lb., gr., handful, tbs...).
+*   an .xlsx file containing a grid with ingredients for your meals;
+*   an .csv file containing all foods (ingredients) you want to include and the amounts that you use each time you prepare a meal;
+*   and a .csv file containing measure units (e.g. unit, lb., gr., handful, tbs...).

 The output is a .txt file called "shopping list".